Terms Of Business - TermMH / Version 13

 In addition to the premiums charged by your insurer, we will also charge you the following fees for arranging and administering your brokered products (see section no.3, Our Service).
 These fees are non-refundable and are payable at the time of the transaction to which it relates:

-*In addition to the new policy and renewal arrangement fees where your insurer pays us less than 25% commission an additional fee may be levied.
+*In addition to the new policy and renewal arrangement fees where your insurer pays us or we set the commission level at less than 25% commission an additional fee may be levied.
 The monetary amount of any such fee will be fully disclosed to you prior to you purchasing/renewing the policy.
 In the event that your policy is cancelled a pro-rata refund of this fee will be made.

 No refund will be offered in the event of a cancellation on any additional products (see section no, 03, Our Service) you have purchased after your 14 day right to cancel period.